 The future of business intelligence is open-sourced data

 In discussing data sources, Phillips observed that brands naturally focus on first-party data but “don’t necessarily embrace external data in the same way.”
 This shift towards greater use of external data sources is another common trend.
 From social media to forums, these data sources can help brands “open up the lens wider” says Van Wyk adding that “it is in the unstructured conversations that new opportunities come forward”.
 Observing a similar trend, Vizvary added that the demand for answers to more generic contextual questions like “what do consumers like in a miniseries?” is also increasing.

 Of course, getting the most out of first-party data still remains a top priority.
 Phillips comments on how R/GA has been working with clients to push their understanding of voice of the customer data, in part by using text analytics to “apply more rigor to survey open-end responses.”

 Applications of text analytics

 Looking ahead, there remain many underdeveloped applications of text analytics.
-Companies with large customer bases stand to benefit from improved personalisation capabilities, enabling them to target communications and offers in a way that simulates high-touch relationship management at a much lower cost.
-While AI-powered chatbots are already deploying text analysis to provide basic levels of customer support, it is not difficult to imagine a future where AI plays a much bigger role in customer service delivery.
-Text analytics will also play a role in better predicting shifts in consumer behaviour and fostering deeper understandings of the customer journey.
+Companies with large customer bases stand to benefit from improved personalization capabilities, enabling them to target communications and offers in a way that simulates high-touch relationship management at a much lower cost.
+While AI-powered chatbots are already deploying text analysis to provide basic levels of customer support, it is not difficult to imagine a future of business intelligence where AI plays a much bigger role in customer service delivery.
+Text analytics will also play a role in better predicting shifts in consumer behavior and fostering deeper understandings of the customer journey.